Northern Ireland Budget (Anticipation and Adjustments) Act 2019

 Overview

-This bill, the Northern Ireland Budget (Anticipation and Adjustments) (No. 2) Bill, authorizes the release of funds from the Northern Ireland Consolidated Fund for the financial years ending March 31, 2019, and March 31, 2020.
-It specifies how these funds will be spent, adjusts spending limits for existing resources, and allows the Department of Finance to borrow money.
+This bill authorizes the release of funds from the Northern Ireland Consolidated Fund for the years ending March 31st, 2019 and 2020.
+It allocates these funds to specific government departments and bodies, sets limits on the use of certain resources, and allows the Department of Finance to borrow money for the 2020 fiscal year.

 Description